Coooder-Crypto/x402-gitbook/core-concepts/network-and-token-support.md

 | x402.rs         | base-sepolia, base, xdc                 | ✅               | None            |
 | Self-hosted     | Any EVM network                         | ✅               | Technical setup |

-**Note**: All facilitators support any EIP-3009 compatible token on their supported networks.
+**Note**: On EVM networks, facilitators support any EIP-3009 compatible token; on Solana, facilitators support any SPL token.

 ### Adding Support for New Networks